 State Standards Met With Reader's Theater

-As an educational tool, Playbooks® provide a dynamic and effective addition to the classroom that meets numerous educational standards.
-Teachers find that the Playbook® format augments their existing instructional materials in a manner that allows children to increase skills while concurrently having fun.
+As an educational tool, using the Reader's Theater Methodology can provide a dynamic and effective addition to the classroom that meets numerous educational standards.
+Teachers find that Reader's Theater methodology augments their existing instructional materials in a manner that allows children to increase skills while concurrently having fun.
 The concept of "enjoyment and entertainment" provides students with a needed diversion from existing instructional materials.

 The shift in educational focus from "instructional" to "fun" is the very concept that enhances the student's ability to learn, gain new skills, and create a love of reading.
-The use of Playbooks® in the classroom stimulates a profound opportunity for students to increase their read-aloud skills and their desire to read.
+The use of high quality Reader's Theater materials in the classroom stimulates a profound opportunity for students to increase their read-aloud skills and their desire to read.